mozilla-l10n/documentation/src/localization/dev_best_practices.md

 **Important:** always include the localization note with this format if you use a plural form in Firefox.
 This comment is used by tools to identify strings with plural forms.

-For some formats, **plural forms are not supported**, for a limitation in either the format itself (DTD, JSON) or in our toolchain (XLIFF).
+For some formats, **plural forms are not supported**, for a limitation in either the format itself (DTD, JSON) or in our toolchain (XLIFF, XML).
 In these cases, you should try to use plural neuter forms: instead of `%S files were copied`, use `Copied files: %S`.

 ### Use ordered variables in string with multiple variables